kngflow-kaylee/story-collection/README.md

 # StoryPress – Short Story Showcase

+> 📰 A modern, news‑style layout for short stories, built as a front‑end showcase.

 StoryPress is a modern, news‑style short story collection built with HTML, CSS, and JavaScript.
 It demonstrates a clean fixed‑sidebar layout, responsive two‑column grid, modal story excerpts, category navigation, ad tiles, a newsletter signup section, and a smooth “Back to Top” button.